#sqlite #rusqlite #hash #md5 #sha256

 IMPORTANT NOTE: ORDERING

 SQLite does NOT guarantee the order of rows when executing aggregate functions.
-A query SELECT group_concat(v) FROM tbl ORDER BY v; will NOT concatenate values in sorted order, but will use some internal storage order instead.
-Other databases like PostgreSQL support SELECT string_agg(v ORDER BY v) FROM tbl;, but SQLite does not.
+A query SELECT sha256_concat(v) FROM tbl ORDER BY v; will NOT concatenate values in sorted order, but will use some internal storage order instead.

-One common workaround is to use a subquery, e.g. SELECT group_concat(v) FROM (SELECT v FROM tbl ORDER BY v);.
+For older SQLite versions, one common workaround was to use a subquery, e.g. SELECT group_concat(v) FROM (SELECT v FROM tbl ORDER BY v);.
 This is NOT guaranteed to work in future versions of SQLite.
 See discussion for more details.

-In order to guarantee the ordering, you must use a window function.
+Another way for older SQLite to guarantee the ordering is to use a window function.

 SELECT sha256_concat_hex(v)